 - Set boundaries if attempts to de-escalate fail.
 The boundary may be as simple as, “Let’s talk about this when I’ve had time to think about it more,” or as forceful as, “I think it’s time to leave.”
 If you have any concerns for your physical safety, call the police.
 While it’s important not to over or under-react, your safety and the safety of others is the priority.

 - Discuss what happened.
 It’s important to talk about what happened when both of you are calm.
 Talking about it restores your dignity and repairs the relationship.
-Tell the person how you felt and what you expect from them in the future.
+Validate the other persons feelings, even though you do not want to validate the ineffective behaviour.
+For example, you can validate that the person was frustrated without validating that it was okay for them to blow up.
+Tell the person how you felt and how you want them to respond in the future should he or she get frustrated or angry.
 Be brief and stick to the facts.
 Don’t moralize or shame as you’ll risk starting another escalation (refer to DEAR MAN skills).
 Accept an apology if offered, but don’t try to force one.

 Key Points To Remember